 Warner Bros. unabashedly staged a publicity junket aboard a “42nd Street Special” railroad train that brought a bevy of studio stars to Washington just in time for Franklin D. Roosevelt’s inauguration in March of 1933.
 It worked.
 Reaction to the movie was immediate and resounding: it was a smash hit.
 Not exactly surprised, Darryl F. Zanuck already had Berkeley, Warren and Dubin, Ruby Keeler Dick Powell, and Ginger Rogers finishing a follow-up, Gold Diggers of 1933, which arrived in theaters just a few months later.

-. was nominated for Best Picture of 1933, alongside such prestigious productions as State Fair, Little Women
+What’s more, 42nd St. was nominated for Best Picture of 1933, alongside such prestigious productions as State Fair, Little Women, and I Am a Fugitive From a Chain Gang.
+(It lost to Noel Coward’s Cavalcade.)

 Ruby Keeler and Dick Powell were now a starring duo.
 Busby Berkeley became a legend…and the musical was reborn.
 Even after eighty years of variations on a theme, “naughty, bawdy, gaudy, sporty” 42nd St. still has the ability to charm and delight an audience.